 While vocals are more audibly dynamic, some sounds are harder to catch.
 A good mix tip to suss out issues is to turn the mix up loud, then slowly go back down while listening to the overall balance.
 At lower levels, some instruments will start to disappear and others will dominate the mix—these cues point you to where your attention is needed.

-Compression allows us to focus dynamics so there is less difference between the quiet and loud parts and more overall consistency.
+Compression allows us to focus dynamics so that there is less of a difference between the quiet and loud parts and more overall consistency.
 It's a necessary tool for mixers, but one that is also easily misunderstood and misused.

-To get a sense of what you should be hitting on the meters, play up a few great reference songs through Insight and see what the readouts display.
+To get a sense of what you should be hitting on the meters, play a few great reference songs through Insight Pro and see what the readouts display.
 How does your music look in comparison?
 When you have a familiarity with dynamics targets common to the styles of music you mix, you can more easily make music that competes.
-Learn more about metering in mixing and mastering.